 You will have the opportunity to gain a wide range of journalistic experience and knowledge of all areas of the radio or TV station you are working on.
 You can expect to contribute in areas like research, production, presenting, and more.
 Let us know which role you are most interested in – behind the scenes or in front of the camera!
 You will most likely spend some of your time in the studio, while the rest will be spent out in the field, attending interviews and press conferences.

 Whether you are presenting a sports program in Ghana or assisting with the production of a news broadcast in Mexico, you will benefit greatly from the knowledge and enthusiasm of your local colleagues and staff.
 Projects Abroad Broadcast Journalism internships offer you the chance to work as part of a small, friendly, and professional team.
 As soon as you begin your internship you will be fully integrated and gain valuable experience as a journalist.

 Radio available in: Argentina, Ghana, Jamaica, Mexico, Mongolia, Philippines, Samoa, Togo and Vietnam.

 Television available in: Ghana, Jamaica, Mongolia, and Togo.

 During your internship, your editor or supervisor will be eager to listen to any ideas you have for pieces and will be able to offer useful advice and guidance throughout the course of your placement.
 If you have any special interests such as music or sports, you can often incorporate these into your project as well.
 Just let us know if there any areas you are especially eager to work in, so we can tailor the most appropriate placement for you.

 If you are interested in a Print or Broadcast Journalism placement, you should choose "General Journalism Projects" on your application and make a note that you would like to work in Print or Broadcast where we ask if you have any placement preferences.

-Please also visit our Alumni Stories section to read the perspectives of some of our previous journalism interns.
+Please also visit our Alumni Reviews section to read the perspectives of some of our previous journalism interns.